false-schemers/skint/misc/syntax-rules.md

 All but the last two converters have the same meaning as the corresponding Scheme procedures.
 The `id->string` converter expects either a symbol or a syntax object representing an identifier and produces a string containing a “quote name” of the identifier (the result of applying `symbol->string` to the original name supplied by the user after all substitutions).

 The `string->id` converter allows one to produce identifiers having the same syntax properties as identifiers explicitly introduced as part of macro definitions or macro uses.
 The properies are copied from `<id template>`, which, after all substitutions are performed, should instantiate to an identifier serving as a prototype.
-The `<template>` argument should instantiate to a string, which is then converted to a symbol via `string->symbol` and then turned into an identifier syntax object *as if* it was introduced side-by-side with the prototype identifier (same expression, same expansion phase).
+The `<template>` argument should instantiate to a string, which is then converted to a symbol via `string->symbol`, and then turned into an identifier syntax object *as if* it was introduced alongside the prototype identifier (same expression, same expansion phase).

 Please note that identifiers generated with `string->id` are not autorenamed with other “free” template identifiers; their syntactic identity is defined entirely by that of `<id template>` id, which might have already being renamed by the time `string->id` converter is applied.